Treatment of Measles

 Pharmacological Treatment

-Limitations on Antibiotic Use
+Limitations of Antibiotic Use

-Non-Pharmacological Therapy
+Non-Pharmacological Therapies

 Environmental Adjustment Strategies

-• Maintain indoor humidity at 40-60%, using humidifiers to improve airway patency.
+• Maintain indoor humidity at 40-60%, using humidifiers to improve airway patency

 Nutritional Support Plans